-Head of power to Delegate: Power that enables a delegation to be made Express Power or Duty Graffiti Vandalism Act 2016: s.16 Delegation by local government Graffiti Vandalism Act 2016: Delegated: s.22(3) Objection may be lodged s.24(1)(b) & (3) Suspension of effect of notice Function: This is a precis only.
+Head of power to Delegate: Power that enables a delegation to be made Graffiti Vandalism Act 2016: s.16 Delegation by local government Express Power or Duty Delegated: Function: Graffiti Vandalism Act 2016: s.22(3) Objection may be lodged s.24(1)(b) & (3) Suspension of effect of notice 1.
+Authority to deal with an objection to a notice [s.22(3)].
+This is a precis only.
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
-Authority to deal with an objection to a notice [s.22(3)].
-Authority, where an objection has been lodged, to: i. determine and take action to give effect to the notice, where it is determined that there are urgent reasons or an endangerment to public safety or likely damage to property or serious nuisance, if action is not taken [s.24(1)(b)] and ii. to give notice to the affected person, before taking the necessary actions [s.24(3)].
-Council Conditions on Nil. this Delegation: Express Power to Sub- Graffiti Vandalism Act 2016: Delegate: s.17 Delegation by CEO of local government
+2. Authority to dear with all objection to a notice [s.22(3)].
+2. Authority, where an objection has been lodged, to: i. determine and take action to give effect to the notice, where it is determined that there are urgent reasons or an endangerment to public safety or likely damage to property or serious nuisance, if action is not taken [s.24(1)(b)] and ii. to give notice to the affected person, before taking the necessary actions [s.24(3)].
+Council Conditions on this Delegation: Nil.
+Express Power to Sub- Delegate: Graffiti Vandalism Act 2016: s.17 Delegation by CEO of local government